Women in the military

-Women have been serving in the military since the inception of organized warfare, in both combat and non-combat roles.
+Women have been serving in the military since the inception of organized warfare, in both combat and non-combat roles, including leading armies.
 Their inclusion in combat missions has increased in recent decades, often serving as pilots, mechanics, and infantry officers.
+Women's service in the military is often optional, while men are more likely to be subject to conscription.

 Since 1914, women have been conscripted in greater numbers, filling a greater variety of roles in Western militaries.
 In the 1970s, most Western armies began allowing women to serve on active duty in all military branches.

 As of 2025, twelve countries (China, Denmark, Eritrea, Israel, Libya, Malaysia, the Netherlands, North Korea, Norway, Peru, Sweden, and Taiwan) conscript women into military service.
 Of these countries, only four conscript women and men on the same formal conditions: Denmark, the Netherlands, Norway, and Sweden.
 A few other countries have laws allowing for the conscription of women into their armed forces, though with some differences such as service exemptions, length of service, and more.